bitclaw/kubernetes-flask/README.md

 mkvirtualenv --python=/usr/bin/python3 learnkubernetes
 ```

+## API Test

+To test if our API is responding run:

+`curl -X Get -i http://0.0.0.0:3000/api/v1/get-quote`

+To test the POST request and insert a quote to the database, use:

+`curl -i -H "Content-Type: application/json" -X POST -d '{"quote":"To find a fault is easy; to do better may be difficult. -- Plutarch"}' http://0.0.0.0:3000/api/v1/set-quote`

+Health check

+`curl -X Get -i http://0.0.0.0:3000/healthz`

 ## Pycharm Troubleshooting

 If you get an error regarding about `Unresolved reference 'flask_sqlalchemy'`, delete stubs from the following